 Overall, Culture Code by Daniel Coyle offered us a lot to think about and discuss in our book club.
 We would recommend it to those looking for a simply written and easy to read book on company culture.

-As for a means to connect with our growing team, book club was an excellent vehical to combine learning and socializing.
+As for a means to connect with our growing team, book club was an excellent vehicle to combine learning and socializing.
 We’ve come to realize the face-to-face element is very important to feel a connection so, instead of just having participants who couldn’t physically attend call in, we used video-conferencing.
 Feedback from both those present and those video-ing in was that the video conference made a world of difference.
-So while learning about company culture in book club we realizing something out our own culture!
+So while learning about company culture in book club we realized something about our own culture!

 The next BSG Book Club is on The Five Dysfunctions Of A Team: A Leadership Fable by Patrick M. Lencioni.